 Like I touched on in my “So you want to be a beauty editor…” post, people often assume that beauty editors have the same skills as actual makeup artists.
 SO not true.
-Even though I’ve written a zillion articles about smoky eyes or liquid liner, and I definitely know more than your average girl on the street, for the most part I’m still learning and refining my makeup techniques like everybody else.
+Even though I’ve written a zillion articles about everything from smoky eyes to liquid liner, for the most part I’m still learning and refining my makeup techniques like everybody else.
 (This entire site is my journey, folks.)

 And let’s face it: nobody cares about your artful liquid liner application if you’ve got a flaming red spot stealing all the attention.
 Or a cold sore, or dark circles.
 So from me to you, here’s your guide to hiding all the bad so people can focus on the good.